 Three University apartment villages are available to married students, single parent families, single graduate students, and some single undergraduate students.
 Recreational and adult enrichment programs are offered for students and families.

-For information on housing options refer to: Academic Programs, or call the Residence Halls Assignment Office, 355-7460 and the University Apartments Office, 355-9550, both at 1205 S. Harrison, East Lansing.
+For information on housing options refer to: Academic Programs, or call the Housing Services Office, 355-9550 at 1205 S. Harrison, East Lansing.